 At Richmond Community College, we welcome anyone to become a student at our North Carolina community college.
 Whether you’re interested in getting college credit as a high schooler, finishing your adult education or needing an extra certification for your job, we offer plenty of useful programs for our Hamlet and Laurinburg, NC students.
-To get started today, go through the steps of our application process, and feel free to contact the registrar or reach out to us online if you have questions along the way.
+To get started today, go through the steps of our application process.
+If you have questions, call Student Services at (910) 410-1730, or contact us online.

 Richmond Community College

 PO Box 1189

 Schedule the placement test: Online by visiting: Admissions in Richmond County by calling (910) 410-1730 or in Scotland County by calling (910) 410-1831.
 The placement test assesses an applicant’s skill levels in math, reading and English to determine if he or she is prepared for college level courses or would benefit from developmental courses.